Skip to content

 Missing Types

 Some newer APIs that Chrome provides are missing types.
-But don't worry, the APIs are present at runtime!
+Don't worry, the APIs are present at runtime!
 The polyfill only provides types for standard and stable APIs that work on all browsers, so just be careful when you use them.

 If you're using TypeScript, you can use @ts-expect-error to ignore any errors when using an API that doesn't have any types.